This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 WHAT YOU NEED TO KNOW:

-Alzheimer disease (AD) is an irreversible brain disorder that results in the gradual loss of memory.
+Alzheimer disease (AD) is a brain disorder that causes memory loss over time.
 Parts of the brain die and cannot make normal levels of brain chemicals.
 This causes problems with how you think, behave, and remember things.
 The disease usually starts at about age 65 to 70 years but can start earlier.
-A person usually has AD for 2 to 10 years, but some people may live 20 years or more with the disease.
 The exact cause of AD is not known.

 - Medicines may be given to help you think better or to slow the death of brain cells.
 You may also need medicines to help you feel less depressed, anxious, angry, or restless.
 These medicines can also help you sleep better.
 Medicines can also help with bladder and bowel control or to control delusions (false beliefs) and hallucinations.